soomro30/zoppo/src/about.md

 ---

-Fully Studios is a Swedish web and film studio, specializing in motion on the web.
+Fully Studios creates technical and visual identities for brands and services around the world.